-A hyperbola is the locus of all those points in a plane such that the difference of their distances from two fixed points in the plane is a constant.
+A hyperbola is the locus of all those points in a plane such that the difference in their distances from two fixed points in the plane is a constant.

 The fixed points are referred to as foci (F1 and F2 in the above figure) (singular focus).
 The above figure represents a hyperbola such that P1F2 – P1F1 = P2F2 – P2F1 = P3F1 – P3F2 is a constant.

 The point of intersection of the hyperbola with the transverse axis gives the vertices of the hyperbola represented by the points A and B in the given figure.
 ‘2a’ denotes the length of the transverse axis.
-‘2b’ is the length of conjugate axis.
-‘2c’ represents the distance between two foci.
-The relationship between a, b and c is given by:
+‘2b’ is the length of the conjugate axis.
+‘2c’ represents the distance between the two foci.
+The relationship between a, b, and c is given by:

 b = √(c2 – a2)

 The ratio of distances from the center of hyperbole from either focus to either of the vertices of the hyperbola is defined as eccentricity.

 Since c ≥ a, the eccentricity is always greater than 1 in the case of a hyperbola.